 - Use an escrow account.
 Depositing the earnest money into a third-party escrow account ensures the money is safe until closing.
 In most cases, this account is held through an escrow company, legal firm, or title company.

-If you need guidance on your earnest money deposit or any other part of the homebuying process, connect with a Finance of America Mortgage Advisor today.
+Need guidance on your earnest money deposit or any other part of the homebuying process?
+Contact a local Finance of America Mortgage Advisor today.